 I needed some trees for a child's toy soldiers, from my childhood experience with toy soldiers I decided that you need at least half a dozen big trees and some small ones for a small woods.
 A dozen big trees and half a dozen smaller trees gives you enough for a few dotted about as well.
 As they were to be played with on the floor I wanted them to be safe to stand or fall onto, hence I could not use bamboo barbecue stick (for pines) or twisted wire (for other types), to see why Google Punj Stick.

-To make them safe I used pipe cleaners for the trunk and main branches, a standard pipe cleaner makes a tree tall enough for Airfix type toy soldiers, although rather shorter than a real life tree would be.
-For use with Britain's farm animals (1:32nd I seem to remember) you can use the giant pipe cleaners sold in craft shops.
+To make them safe I used pipe cleaners for the trunk and main branches, a standard pipe cleaner makes a tree tall enough for Airfix 00 or 1/72nd type toy soldiers, although rather shorter than a real life tree would be.
+For use with 54mm soldiers or Britain's farm animals (also to 1:32nd I seem to remember) you can use the giant pipe cleaners sold in craft shops.

 The photo below was not taken with any care (some one e-mailed me and asked what I was doing, this was the reply), the flash has washed out the colours of the foreground items but it shows the basic appearance of some of the trees and bushes made as described.

 Take three or four pipe cleaners and twist them together, leaving about half an inch at the base.
 As with standard model railway twisted wire type trees the branches separate as they go up the tree and additional short lengths of pipe cleaner can be twisted on to make additional branchings.
 This leaves you with a rather sparse tree, but you can get paper-covered wire used by gardeners for tying up plants (or twisty-ties, but these need to be trimmed to a point toward their ends).
 Add lots of these twisted onto the main branches to produce the thinner branches of the tree.
 I added some florists rose wire as well, representing twigs, but I don't think that really helped with the coarse foliage I was using.